wellcaffeinated/PhysicsJS/tutorials/creating-a-scene-of-interacting-polygons.md

 So... you want to see how polygons collide?
 Well then, let's get started.
 First set up PhysicsJS as described in the [Installation][installation] and [Basic Usage][basic-usage] documentation.
-You can use this [jsFiddle as a boilerplate](http://jsfiddle.net/wellcaffeinated/kgEZm/) to follow along with.
+You can use the [editor on the home page](http://jsfiddle.net/wellcaffeinated/kgEZm/) to follow along with.

 Let's first set up the scene.
 All of our javascript can go inside the PhysicsJS world initializer.

 {% highlight js %}
 Physics(function( world ){
    // code here...
 });
 {% endhighlight %}

 So all further javascript in this tutorial should be placed there.

 We need to add a canvas element for the renderer.
-So we'll add this to the html body:
+(If you're using the homepage editor this is already done) So we'll add this to the html body:

 {% highlight html %}